geertj/restful-api-design/methods.rst

 <http://tools.ietf.org/html/rfc5789>`_.
 The semantics of this call are that
 like PUT it updates a resource, but unlike PUT, it applies a delta rather than replacing the resource with the new representation.
-At the time of writing, the PATCH was still a proposed standard waiting final approval.
+At the time of writing, PATCH was still a proposed standard waiting final approval.

 Many current RESTful APIs use PUT but implement the PATCH semantics.
-Since this behavior seems wide spread, and since requiring PUT to accept a full representation is adds a high client overhead, my recommendation would be to implement PUT as PATCH for now, until PATCH becomes widespread, at which point it can replace PUT and PUT can get its original meaning.
+Since this behavior seems widespread, and since requiring PUT to accept a full representation adds a high client overhead, my recommendation is to implement PUT as PATCH for now, until PATCH becomes widespread, at which point it can replace PUT and PUT can get its original meaning.